Practical driving tests

 Recognised English translations

-If you are transferring a foreign licence that is not in English you need to provide a recognised English translation provided by:
+If you are transferring an overseas licence that is not in English you need to provide a recognised English translation provided by:

 - a translator accredited with the National Authority for Translators and Interpreters (NAATI)